ibm-cloud-docs/openshift/openshift_cluster_update.md

     Retrieving automatic update status of application load balancer (ALB) pods in cluster mycluster...
     OK
     Automatic updates of the ALB pods are disabled in cluster mycluster ALBs are not at the latest version in cluster mycluster.
-To view the current version, run 'oc albs'.
+To view the current version, run 'ibmcloud oc albs'.
     ```
     {: screen}

 3. Verify the current **Build** version of your ALB pods.
     ```
-    oc albs --cluster <cluster_name_or_ID>
+    ibmcloud oc albs --cluster <cluster_name_or_ID>
     ```
     {: pre}